 There is rather a good story about a missionary and his dog.
-We feel it fully qualifies for inclusion here, as it is a nineteenth-century story with a London connection.
+We feel it fully qualifies for inclusion here as a nineteenth-century story with a London connection.
 Aside from the two protagonists—the human and the canine—there is a ship and a ship’s captain and a hospital.
-The joy of the story lies in part in the connections between these unlikely narrative elements!
+The joy of the story lies in part in the connections between these unlikely narrative elements.

 But first a word on its source.
 The true fons et origo was William Scott, who was elevated to the peerage as Baron Stowell by George IV for his services to the judiciary.
 However, it was first written down not by Scott but by Edward Jesse, and Jesse clearly liked the story, for he wrote more than one version of it.

 He was a writer on natural history, and, as well as editing Izaak Walton and Gilbert White, he published a little series of books with titles like Scenes and Tales of Country Life and An Angler’s Rambles, in which he set down his many thoughts on the characteristics of animals.
 They are heavily anecdotal, which lends them charm, even if it denies them scientific rigour.
 Jesse was at one time deputy surveyor-general of the royal parks and palaces, a position that must have suited him down to the ground, as it were.
 But at one time or another he had also been a government clerk, a secretary to a president of the Board of Control, and a commissioner of hackney coaches.
 Quite a life.